 No matter what type of business you’re in, connections are always valuable.
-Although it’s not necessarily “all about who you know,” your business network can be a huge asset when you’re looking for a job, launching a business or looking for new clients, to name just a few scenarios.
+Although it’s not necessarily “all about who you know,” your business network can be a huge asset when you’re looking for a job, launching a business, in need of referrals, or searching for guidance.

 Whether you’re a natural networker or you’re the introverted type, there are plenty of ways to expand your network.

-Today, we’ll cover four helpful business networking tips.
+Today, we’ll cover five helpful business networking tips.

 1. Connect with People on Social Media

 Good news if you do fall into the introvert category – you don’t need to be a social butterfly to network.
 Technology has made it easy to connect with others from the comfort of your own home.

 The best social network for professional connections is LinkedIn, as that’s its purpose.
 In addition to being able to find individuals to connect with, you’re likely to discover many relevant groups to participate in as well.